tillitis/tkey-pq-sign-cli/README.md

 $ make tkey-sign.exe
 ```

-should build `tkey-sign`.
+should build `tkey-sign-pq`.
 A pre-compiled signer device app binary is
 included in the repo and will be automatically embedded.

 Cross compiling the usual Go way with `GOOS` and `GOARCH` environment